codemacherUG/tile_proxy/Documentation/Administration/Index.rst

 If an image outside the defined bounding box is requested, a standard image is returned.
 Here you can define a path to an alternative image.

-Allowed domains to request proxy (absolute)
+Allowed domains to request proxy (comma separated)
 -------------------

 If an external domain request the proxy, you can define a list of allowed domains here.